Chapter 2: Membership

 If an employee earns less than 50% of their gross income from the practice of their profession with a SERS employer, then they are exempt from SERS membership.
 The best way to determine the percentage of a person’s income earned from the practice of their profession would be to ask them for a statement of income.

-Use the Contractor or Third-Party Worker Retirement Status Verification form to document that you verified the retirement status of the person providing professional services.
-Generally, retirees who are performing services for an employer as a contractor or as the employee of a third party are exempt from the retiree reporting requirements; however, employers must report any PERS, SERS, or TRS Plan 2 or 3 retiree who retired using the 2008 ERF and has not attained age 65 if they are compensated for services performed as a contractor or as a third party worker.
+Generally, retirees who are performing services for an employer as a contractor or as the employee of a third party are exempt from the retiree reporting requirements; however, employers must report any PERS, SERS, or TRS Plan 2 or 3 retiree who retired using the 2008 ERF and has not attained age 65 if they are compensated for services performed as a contractor or as a third-party worker.

 • Law